elide-dev/elide/.github/GOVERNANCE.md

 # Elide Project Governance

-**The Elide project is an open source software framework and runtime.** It is supported in part by [Elide][1] the company, which is known formally as _Elide Ventures, LLC_, a registered Delaware Limited Liability Company.
+**The Elide project is an open source software framework and runtime.** It is supported in part by [Elide][1] the company, which is known formally as _Elide Technologies, Inc._, a registered Delaware Limited Liability Company.
 Elide is also supported by contributions from independent engineers all over the world.

 Elide is a community project, and we welcome new contributors.
 We are committed to fostering a welcoming environment.
 We expect contributors to follow the [Contributor Covenant Code of Conduct][2] when discussing the project in any forum.